tectonic-typesetting/tectonic/README.md

   - libpng
   - poppler
   - zlib
+  On Macs thee can all be installed with [Homebrew](http://brew.sh), but `harfbuzz` needs to have the `--with-graphite2` option enabled.
+- On Linux only:
+  - fontconfig

 Once you have these, you should be able to build the executable just by running `cargo build`.